supernovaria/notes/content/My Activity Menu.md

 - Sedrics 6? (forgot the name, ratfic in which Sedric Diggory suffers from "spontaneous duplication" and uses that, combined w a time turner, to rob a magical casino)
 - Crystal Society
 - Practical Guide to Evil
-- mother of learning
+- Mother of Learning
 - Andy Weir novels (mainly The Martian and Project Hailmarry)
 ### Other Fiction
 - Children of Time series
-- short, niche, nice
+- short, niche, nice:
 	- infect your friends and loved ones
 	- open throat
-- last night at the telegraph club
+- Last Night at the Telegraph Club
-- lessons in chemistry
+- Lessons in Chemistry
-- turtles all the way down
+- Turtles all the way down
-- kangaroo chronicles
+- Kangaroo Chronicles
 ### Non-Fiction:
 - atm mostly to learn more about communication, queer and trans things and history
 - as well as articles, mostly EA or rationality-sphere related, and about narrativemancy